Champlain Valley Union High School

 Champlain Valley Union High School (CVU) is a high school located in the town of Hinesburg, Vermont, United States.
-The school serves the towns of Charlotte, Hinesburg, Shelburne, St. George, and Williston.
-The enrollment for the 2021-2022 school year was 1,284 students with 103 faculty.
+The school serves the towns of Charlotte, Hinesburg, Shelburne, St. George, and Williston, additionally taking school choice students from across the region.
+The enrollment for the 2025-2026 school year was 1,251 students with 103 faculty.CVU regularly ranks top 3 in the state of Vermont, across academics, extracurriculars, student diversity and sports.

 CVU was established in 1964 to serve the Chittenden County towns outside of Burlington.
 It is currently the largest high school by enrollment in the state of Vermont.

 Infrastructure

 The CVU property contains a baseball field, a softball field, a field hockey field, a football field, a track, and three soccer fields.
 During the spring, the field hockey and soccer fields are used for lacrosse.
 CVU added a goat farm onto its campus in the spring of 2017.